amandaguglieri/hackinglife/docs/az-900-preparation.md

 Access to preview features at the [Azure Portal Preview](https://preview.portal.azure.com)

 *General availability* means that the service, application, or feature is available for all Azure customers.
+In modern lifecycle

 ### Cost Management

 Three cloud pricing models:

 - **Pay-as-you-go**: Suitable for development, testing, short-terms projects, businesses that prefer OpEx over CapExp.
 - **Reserved instances**: commit to a specific VM type and size for a fixed term (1 or 3 years) in exchange for discounted pricing.
 Suitable for logn-term projects  with predictable resource requirements, and businesses looking to optimize costs.
+Prepaying, cost savings can be significant, up to 70% or more.
+Reservations do not automatically renew, however and pricing reverts to pay-as-you-go when reservation term expires.
 - **Spot pricing**: Take advantage of unused Azure capacity at a significant discount.
 Azure can terminate spot instances at any time.
 Cost-effective, but no guarantees.
 Suitable for batch processing, data analysis, and non-critical dev and testing, which are cost-sensitive, but interruptible tasks.
+- **Azure Hybrid Benefit**: For those who have perpetual licenses of a service and want to move their services to Azure, Azure Hybrid Benefit enables them to repurpose these licenses and gain a corresponding costs savings.
+BUT it's specific to Windows Server and SQL server, not to all Microsoft licenses that your organization owns.

-The OpEx cost can be impacted by many factors: of pricing
+The OpEx cost can be impacted by many factors:

 - Resource type: When you provision an Azure resource, Azure creates metered instances for that resource.
-The meters track the resources' usage and generate a usage record that is used to calculate your bill.
+The meters track the resources' usage and generate a usage record that is used to calculate your bill. **Meters**: Azure creates automatically usage meters when you deploy a resource, so you can track service usage.
+Usage captured by each usage meter results in a certain number of billable units, and those billable units are converted to charges based on resource types.
+One billable unit for a particular service will be different in value from the value of a billable unit for another service.
+- Uptime.
 - Consumption: Pay-as-you-go payment model where you pay for the resources that you use during a billing cycle.
 Azure also offers the ability to commit to using a set amount of cloud resources.
 When you reserve capacity, you’re committing to using and paying for a certain amount of Azure resources during a given period (typically one or three years).
-- Maintenance: For example, every time you provision a VM, additional resources such as storage and networking are also provisioned.
-If you deprovision the VM, those additional resources may not deprovision at the same time, either intentionally or unintentionally.
-Maintenance is needed in order adjust cost.
-- Geography: The cost of power, labor, taxes, and fees vary depending on the location.
+- Geography or resource allocation: The cost of power, labor, taxes, and fees vary depending on the location.
 Due to these variations, Azure resources can differ in costs to deploy depending on the region.
 - Network Traffic: Bandwidth refers to data moving in and out of Azure datacenters.
 Some inbound data transfers (data going into Azure datacenters) are free.
 For outbound data transfers (data leaving Azure datacenters), data transfer pricing is based on zones.
 - Subscription type: Some Azure subscription types also include usage allowances, which affect costs.
 - Azure Marketplace: Azure Marketplace lets you purchase Azure-based solutions and services from third-party vendors.
+Try to avoid recurring costs associated with an offering from a third provider at Azure Marketplace.

+Additionally it's necessary paying attention to small details such as, for example, every time you provision a VM, additional resources such as storage and networking are also provisioned.
+If you deprovision the VM, those additional resources may not deprovision at the same time, either intentionally or unintentionally.
+Maintenance is needed in order adjust cost.

 #### Pricing calculator

 This service helps you out to choose the best Azure resource for your needs given a budget.
 With the pricing calculator, you can estimate the cost of any provisioned resources, including compute, storage, and associated network costs.
 You can even account for different storage options like storage type, access tier, and redundancy.